Inferture/NotBeatSaber/README.md

 ## Playing:
 This mode is made to play an existing map.

-For the music to be available, there must be a file music.mp3 and a pattern file music.pattern in the data folder.
+For the music to be available, there must be a file music.mp3 and a pattern file music.pattern in the NotBeatSaber_data folder.

 For example, if the music is **"MyAwesomeMusic"**, there must be a .mp3 **"MyAwesomeMusic.mp3"** and a pattern **"MyAwesomeMusic.pattern"** in the data folder.